 Assessment Value Information

-The assessment value amount that is on your notice is an estimate of the market value of your property as of July of 2020.
-The assessor used sales leading up to July of 2020 to establish the assessments.
+The assessment value amount that is on your notice is an estimate of the market value of your property as of July of 2019.
+The assessor used sales leading up to July of 2019 to establish the assessments.
+This is prior to the Covid-19 pandemic and the collapsed economy and, unfortunately, can not be changed due to Provincial regulations which govern property assessment.

 At this point it is unknown how the loss of employment, the closing of businesses, and/or other economic factors will affect real estate market values and, therefore, future assessed values.
 Assessors are bound by strict guidelines for assessment and will be ensuring everything possible is taken into consideration for the future.